CKSCHW/Schwarzmann-Hub/src/deployment-notes.md

 *   **❗ File Not Saved Correctly:** The file was not saved as `.env.local` in the root of your project (`/var/www/my-app`).
 Use `ls -a` to check for hidden files.

 ---

-### 4.5 (One-Time Setup) Activate Firebase Storage

-Before you can upload files (like weekly schedules), you must enable the Storage service in your Firebase project.
-This only needs to be done once.

-1. Go to the **Firebase Console** and select your `work-news-hub` project.
-2. In the left menu, go to **Build > Storage**.
-3. Click the **"Get started"** button.
-4. Follow the on-screen prompts.
-You can accept the default security rules for now (they allow authenticated users to read/write).
-5. Choose the default cloud storage location when prompted.

-Once this is complete, the `The specified bucket does not exist` error will be resolved.

 ### 5. Start the Application with PM2